SkooveLearn PianoDownload on the App Store

 Why do we need the bass clef?

-You may ask, “Why do we need the bass clef when we already have the treble clef?”
-Here are a few reasons why the bass clef is integral to music:
+You may ask, “Why do we need the bass clef when we already havethe treble clef?”
+Let’s take a look at the wonderful qualities of the bass clef.

-• Full-spectrum music: The bass clef covers lower-pitched notes that the treble clef can’t notate.
+First, the bass clef covers lower-pitched notes that the treble clef can’t notate without ledger lines, the imaginary lines that we add to pitches below the staff.
 It lets us document and play the full spectrum of sounds that musical instruments, like the piano, can produce.

 How to draw a bass clef